barnabas243/lscc-website/content/collections/pages/en/home.md

         title: 'Live a Life Abundant in Jesus'
         content: |-
           At Living Streams Christian Church, we believe that true growth in faith comes from worshipping and learning together.
 Our church is dedicated to creating a space that encourages spiritual growth and connection.

-          We offer opportunities to engage with scripture, to learn about Jesus and to worship Him with others.
-Our church is open to people of all ages and backgrounds.

           Join us in growing in faith with people who love and obey Jesus.
         button: